An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: A proof of theorem : polynomial partitioning

 Thus, by recalling that $\#O_k \simeq D^3$ and by pigeonhling, we can choose a cell $O_{k_0}$ such that

 for both $i=1,2$.
 Let us fix such $O_{k_0}$ and decompose $O_{k_0}$ into smaller balls of radius at most $R/2$ and apply the induction hypothesis \eqref{inductionhypothesis} to the right hand side of \eqref{cell:step2} on each smaller ball $B_{R/2}$.
-Then the left hand side of \eqref{cell:step2} is bounded by a constant multiple of
+Then the left hand side of \eqref{cell:step2} is bounded by

 We now apply \eqref{goodchoice} to the $L^2$-norm and the $L^2$-orthogonality (Lemma \ref{l2orthogonality}) to the $L^2_{\mathrm{avg}}$-norm.
-Then the above term is further bounded by a constant multiple of
+Then the above term is further bounded by

-It suffices to take $D$ sufficiently large so that we can close the induction. \\
+It suffices to take $D$ sufficiently large so that $CD^{-\epsilon} \leq 1$, and thus, we can close the induction. \\

 To summarize, we have proved \eqref{prop31} in the cellular case.
 It remains to prove \eqref{prop31} in the wall case, which will be done in the following sections.